 Objectives

-This annex shall provide procedures for the EMAT application process including basic requirements for acceptance to ensure each member is qualified, trained, and prepared to safely deploy and provide support.
+This annex shall provide procedures for the EMAT application process, including basic requirements for acceptance, to ensure each member is qualified, trained, and prepared to safely deploy and provide support.

-This annex shall establish a seamless Planning and activation process to ensure a rapid, organized and safe deployment of EMAT members.
+This annex shall establish a seamless planning and activation process to ensure a rapid, organized and safe deployment of EMAT members.

-This annex shall provide for liaison with the Georgia Emergency Management Agency-Homeland Security to ensure effective communications from request to deployment and demobilization.
+This annex shall provide for a liaison with the Georgia Emergency Management Agency-Homeland Security to ensure effective communications from request to deployment and demobilization.

 This annex shall provide EMAT members with the tools needed to support successful deployment and demobilization.

-This annex shall provide clear reporting relationships between EMAT Coordinators, team members, and EMAG Board.
+This annex shall provide clear reporting relationships between EMAT Coordinators, team members, liaisons, and the EMAG Board.

 Situation

 Historically, Georgia has been impacted by a wide range of both natural and human-caused emergencies and disasters.
 Many of these have caused deaths, injuries and catastrophic impacts to infrastructure including significant loss of one or more community lifelines.
 These episodes have placed significant demands on local emergency managers which have lasted for days, weeks and even months.
+Assistance to emergency management agencies, especially during extended incidents, is required to provide support and relief.

 Key Terms